 BOARD OF DIRECTORS AND KEY MANAGERIAL PERSONNEL

-In accordance with the provisions of the Companies Act 2013 and the Articles ofAssociation of the Company Mr. Manoj Jain retire by rotation at the ensuing Annual GeneralMeeting and being eligible offers himself for reappointment.
+In accordance with the provisions of the Companies Act 2013 and the Articles ofAssociation of the Company Mr Manish Jain retire by rotation at the ensuing AnnualGeneral Meeting and being eligible offers himself for reappointment.

-All transactions entered with Related Parties for the year under review were onarms length basis and in the ordinary course of business and that the provisions of sections188 of the Companies Act 2013 are not attracted.
-Thus disclosure in Form AOC-2 is notrequired.
-Further there are no material related party transactions during the year under reviewwith Promoters Directors or Key Managerial Personnel.
-The Company has developed aRelated Party Transactions framework through Standards Operating Procedures for thepurpose of identification and monitoring of such transactions.
+All transactions entered with Related Parties for the year under review were onarms length basis and in the ordinary course of business and that the provisions ofSection 1B8 of the Act are not attracted.
+Information on transactions with Related Partiespursuant to Section 134(3)(h) of the Act read with rule 8(2) of the Companies (Accounts)Rules 2014 are given in Annexure in Form AOC-2 and the same forms part of this reportFurther there are no material Related Party transactions during the year under reviewwith Promoters Directors or Key Managerial Personnel.
+The Company has developed a RelatedParty transactions framework through Standards Operating Procedures for the purpose ofidentification and monitoring of such transactions.

-All Related Party Transactions are placed before the Audit Committee as also before theBoard for approval.
+All Related Party transactions are placed before the Audit Committee as also before theBoard for approval.
 Omnibus approval was obtained on a quarterly basis for transactionswhich are of repetitive nature.
-Transactions entered into pursuant to omnibus approval areaudited and a statement giving details of all Related Party Transactions are placed beforethe Audit Committee and Board for review and approval on a quarterly basis.
+Transactions entered into pursuant to omnibus approval areaudited and a statement giving details of all Related Party transactions are placed beforethe Audit Committee and Board for review and approval on a quarterly basis.

-The Policy on Related Party Transactions as approved by the Board of Directors has beenuploaded on the website of the Company.
-None of the Directors has any pecuniaryrelationship or transactions visa-vis the Company.
+The Policy on Related Party transactions as approved by the Board of Directors has beenuploaded on the website of the Company.
+None of the Directors has any pecuniaryrelationship or transactions vis-a-vis the Company.

-Material changes and commitment if any affecting the financial position of thecompany occurred between the end of the financial year to which this financial statementsrelate and the date of the report
+Materia) changes and commitment if any affecting the financial position of theCompany occurred between the end of the financial year to which this financial statementsrelate and the date of the report.

 No material changes and commitments affecting the financial position of the Companyoccurred between the ends of the financial year to which this financial statement relateon the date of this report.

-During the year under review your company has not accepted any deposits under Chapter Vof Companies Act 2013.
+During the year under review your Company has not accepted any Deposits under Chapter Vof Companies Act 2013.